A flat roof is not actually flat. It is a few degrees. Low pitched roofs can be nine to twelve degrees.

 Decades ago architects were often seen on these sites, checking the quality of construction.
 Today, that expertise is not wanted due to the cost.
 Back then the tradesperson had to build to the architect’s specification.
 The architect would inspect often.
 Today, for economic reasons, that expertise has gone.

 Often flat roofs are accompanied by big box gutters.
 These are traditional when the design of the buildings do not have the guttering exposed to simply overflow outside.
 Box gutters are excellent for factories and commercial buildings that abut boundaries.
 In domestic designs they are flawed however, by simply being there.

 Think of a box gutter as being a very long bath tub.
 It fills up with roof water and needs to then be let out.

-You can see from the picture below that the box gutter fills with water which thus must exit.
-But if it blocks at the drain, or gutter ends there can be problems.
-The water can go up under the flashing on the parapet wall.
+You can see from the picture here that the box gutter fills with water which thus must exit.
+But if it blocks at the drain, or at the gutter ends, there can be problems.
+The water can then go up under the flashing on the parapet wall.

 So, buyers need to be aware.
 That is all you can do.
 You can get a specialist roof plumber to look at your roof all over.
 It is recommended, as well as a building inspector.

 Should you buy a new building, and the builder will not repair it’s defects, you can discuss it with the Department of Fair Trading here.

 And regards what we have to say about flat roofs in our own Terms and Conditions, please read them.
 If you are buying a flat roof or low pitched roof, please understand them.

 All Building and Pest Inspectors are registered here at Access Canberra.
 Our number is 111.